JohnKurlak/algorithmic-problem-solving/Chapter1/README.md

 ### Understanding the terminology

 Now that you know what your goal is, it's time to break the problem down into its individual parts.
-To do that, you must understand the jargon used in interview problems.
+To do that, you must understand the terminology used in interview problems.